All Episodes

 They've also bonded together.

-Nine companies wrote and said, listen, we're not going to rush it, we don't want to want to scare America we're gonna do this thing right but I want to emphasize this just because it's fast doesn't mean it's rushed in surgery the difference between a slick, elegant procedure where things look effortless and they move quickly and rushing through and everything looks like it's you know hands up in the air.
+In surgery, there's a difference between a slick, elegant procedure where things look effortless and they move quickly and rushing through it and everything looks like it's hands up in the air.

-And these nine companies said we're not going to even seek government approval until we're comfortable that it's safe and effective, and then we'll just keep going until we get those results.
+And these nine companies said, we're not going to even seek government approval until we're comfortable that it's safe and effective.

 I know not everyone listening wants the vaccine.

-I do believe over time, despite that skepticism, as people get the vaccine and we don't see lots of complications, uh more and more Americans will get comfortable.
+I do believe over time, despite that skepticism, as people get the vaccine and we don't see lots of complications, more and more Americans will get comfortable.

 And just mathematically, we don't have to get everybody vaccinated.

-We have to have enough people vaccinated, let's say two thirds of the population, so we get herd immunity, and then this vac this virus becomes uh the more of a problem that you know that's dealt with by you know with epidemiologists, not with you know on frontline workers.
+And then this virus becomes more of a problem that's dealt with with epidemiologists, not with frontline workers.

-Uh listen, I I if if I get to this data, probably you know, you uh you and I have friends of mine that are doctors, I'm gonna talk to all of you.
+Listen, if I get to this data, probably, you and I have friends of mine that are doctors.

-I'm gonna read what what they've discovered.
+I'm going to read what they've discovered.

-If you got thirty thousand people, let's say twenty-nine thousand of them produce antibodies with very little side effects.
+If you've got 30,000 people, let's say 29,000 of them produce antibodies with very little side effects, to me, I probably would be sold.

 Am I wrong in thinking that way?